 With this in mind, incident management software that automates your incident response can seem like a no-brainer.

 Automating the incident management process as much as possible will:

 - Ensure resources are appropriately used and involved

 - Allow the response team to focus on the task at hand

 - Provide an audit trail of all response activities

 - Improve communication

-Having a centralized incident reporting system accessible to consistently log incidents and route them to trained personnel for the initial assessment is the first step.
+Having a centralized incident reporting system accessible to log incidents consistently and route them to trained personnel for the initial assessment is the first step.
 This alone could help ensure a rapid, more coordinated response to security incidents by providing runbooks for performing actions and communicating status.

-Once incidents are reported they can be prioritized based on reported or determined severity.
-While all incidents are logged and analyzed, "Critical" incidents might be routed immediately to the highest level remediation team and key executives.
+Once reported, incidents can be prioritized based on reporting time or determining severity.
+While all incidents are logged and analyzed, "Critical" incidents might be routed immediately to the highest-level remediation team and key executives.
 In addition, an alert might be sent back to the originator for immediate clarification and additional information.
-If a "Critical" incident has not had action taken on it within 5 minutes it could escalate to another team, fire off more alerts, etc.
+If a "Critical" incident has not had action taken within 5 minutes, it could escalate to another team, fire off more alerts, etc.

 Incident Management Response Workflow Example